Grade Appeal Policy

 Only the final course grade may be appealed.
 The grade assigned by the instructor is assumed to be correct and the student appealing the grade must justify the need for a change of the grade assigned.

-- The first step to resolve differences between an instructor and student concerning a grade must be a discussion with the instructor.
+- The first step to resolving differences between an instructor and student concerning a grade must be a discussion between the student and the instructor.
 If the instructor of record will not be available within the four-month period, the department chair or designee may act in lieu of the instructor of record for the purpose of grade appeals.

 - If the instructor and student cannot resolve the appeal, and the student wishes to pursue the matter further, he or she must present to the chair of the department in which the course is offered a written appeal that includes the following: